Journalism 133: Prof. Craig: Extra Credit: Shooting Edit Exercise

 Extra Credit: SJSU Shooting Edit Exercise

 This is the unedited original version of the Spartan Daily murder-suicide story we discussed in class last week.
 For up to 20 points of extra credit, edit this story, fixing grammar, style and spelling mistakes and cutting anything you feel is unnecessary.
-Email it to me by class time Wednesday.
+Email it to me by the end of the day Friday.

 Downtown San Jose, an area all- too-familiar with pervasive gang related issues, was the setting of a supposed lovers quarrel turned homicide-suicide.

 The three individual's who died in the shooting on May 10 were identified at a noon news conference on May 12.

 Marcory Tarlit Caliguiran, 25, and Thomas Williams, 26, were accounting majors at SJSU, said Pat Lopes Harris, SJSU’s director of media relations.

 The suspected shooter was identified as Napoleon Caliguiran, 54.
 The suspect was not a SJSU student, but was married to the 25-year-old victim, Harris said.
 Both victims were supposed to graduate at the end of the Spring semester.

 The younger Caliguiran and Williams were both found dead inside a vehicle that was registered to the married couple, and the elder Caliguiran was found suffering from a gunshot wound outside the vehicle shortly after the call came into police at 8:36 p.m.

 Jeremy Nguyen, Junior business administration major, was walking with classmates onto the crime scene shortly after gunshots were heard.